SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 # Gaining admin access to the event broker

-To manage the currently AD-Active event broker, you can connect to the Public IP Address associated with the Load Balancer as the 'admin' user.
+To manage the currently AD-Active event broker, you can connect to the Public IP Address associated with the Load Balancer as the 'admin' user (for the rest of the document it is assumed that the publicly exposed Load Balancer option has been deployed).
 From the Resource Group view for your deployment on the Azure Portal, the Load Balancer is the resource named `myLB`, and its Public IP Address is the resource named `myLBPublicIPD`, which has an IP address and a DNS name that you can connect to.

 Refer to the [Management Tools section](//docs.solace.com/Management-Tools.htm ) of the online documentation to learn more about the available tools.
 The WebUI is the recommended simplest way to administer the event broker for common tasks.